 Docker, Meet WordPress

 So, we’ve been singing the praises of Docker… but what’s it got to do with web hosting, and specifically WordPress?

 In short, Docker hosting is the next generation of web hosting.
 An evolutionary step beyond the shared resources that are still so common today.
 A smarter, better way to host, manage, and keep WordPress running fast.

 And since we don’t just talk the talk, that’s exactly how we do it.

-Each website is deployed to its own container and doesn’t share any resources with any ‘noisy neighbour’.
+Each website is deployed to its own container and doesn’t share any resources with any ‘noisy neighbor’.
 If traffic increases significantly, the platform automatically spins up more containers to handle that.

 Furthermore, if a physical server becomes full, containers are deployed to a different one.
 That’s what you call horizontal scaling.

-You get your own resources with a VPS and typically a lot more grunt than the shared option, but you're still limited by the box your website is sitting on.
-You can scale vertically - adding more power to your set up... until you there's none left and a SysAdmin has to move your website to a different server.
+You get your own resources with a VPS and typically a lot more grunt than the shared option.
+But you’re still limited by the box your website is sitting on.
+You can scale vertically, adding more power to your setup, until there’s none left and a SysAdmin has to move your website to a different server.

-The advantages of a container-based approach is not limited to the individual website but how a provider's infrastructure is architected.
-An example: we can quickly deploy Convesio to any number of cloud providers: Google Cloud, AWS, Digital Ocean, etc...
+The advantages of a container-based approach are not limited to the individual website but how a provider’s infrastructure is architected.
+An example:- we can quickly deploy Convesio to any number of cloud providers such as Google Cloud, AWS, Digital Ocean, etc…